httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 # HTTP Header Field and Processing Rules

+## Encoding

+The header in this document encodes certificates as Structured Field Byte Sequences ({{Section 3.3.5 of RFC8941}}).

+The binary sequence is always a DER {{!ITU.X690.1994}} PKIX certificate.
+The encoded value MUST NOT include any line breaks, whitespace, or other additional characters.
+A binary sequence which cannot be successfully parsed as a certificate MUST be ignored.

+Note that DER certificates are often stored in a format which is already compatible with {{!RFC8941}}; if so, it will be sufficient to replace `---(BEGIN|END) CERTIFICATE---` with `:` and remove line breaks in order to generate an appropriate item.

 ## Client-Cert HTTP Header Field {#header}

 In the context of a TLS terminating reverse proxy (TTRP) deployment, the proxy